agroal/pgagroal/doc/GETTING_STARTED.md

   flush-gracefully         Flush all connections gracefully flush-all                Flush all connections.
-USE WITH CAUTION ! is-alive                 Is pgagroal alive gracefully               Stop pgagroal gracefully stop                     Stop pgagroal cancel-shutdown          Cancel the graceful shutdown
+USE WITH CAUTION ! is-alive                 Is pgagroal alive enable                   Enable a database disable                  Disable a database gracefully               Stop pgagroal gracefully stop                     Stop pgagroal cancel-shutdown          Cancel the graceful shutdown